 - Active participation-both the agent and the customer have the ability to take control. - Browsing always happens on the customer side. - Administrators are able to restrict what the agent can do and see on the web page.
 The customer can easily identify which fields are masked from the agent.
-Administrators can easily specify which DOM elements (buttons, check boxes, and so on) the agent must not be able to control. - Support for multiple browsers, cross-browser support, and same-browser support.
+Administrators can easily specify which DOM elements (buttons, check boxes, and so on) the agent must not be able to control. - Pointer Mode and Write Mode-Co-browse sessions begin in Pointer Mode where the agent cannot enter information for the customer.
+The agent may send the customer a request to enter Write Mode where the agent can enter information for the customer.
+The customer must agree to enter Write Mode.
+You may also disable Write Mode and make all sessions Pointer Mode only.
+DOM Restrictions and Data Masking apply to both Pointer and Write Mode. - Support for multiple browsers, cross-browser support, and same-browser support.
 Support for scenarios in which the agent and customer are using different browsers.